Degree: Master of Science (MS)

 Advising

 Each MS student will be assigned an academic advisor, who will assist the student in formulating an academic program.
 A student in the thesis-focused or project-focused track is expected to pick a research advisor in the program by the end of their first semester.
+The research (co)advisor must be a faculty member of the university whose status is tenured, tenure-track, non-tenure-track, emeritus, or research faculty.
+Faculty with other status are not eligible to serve as a student (co)advisor.
+If the primary affiliation of the research advisor is not with the Computer Science program, the student must have a research co-advisor in Computer Science.
 The research advisor will supervise the student's thesis or project and also serves as the academic advisor.
-A student whose research advisor is a faculty member not in the CDS department must maintain an academic advisor in the CS program.
-Each student, in consultation with their advisor(s), must submit a Planed Program of Study preferably before completing 9 credit hours of coursework.
+Each student, in consultation with their advisor(s), must submit a Planned Program of Study preferably before completing 9 credit hours of coursework.
 This should specify all courses and thesis/project work that will be counted toward the 30 credit hour requirement.

 Graduate Policies